ArSn/chrome-amazon-video-progress-resetter/README.md

 - add advanced feature to reset all seasons of the series, not just the current page

 ## technical improvements
+- localization for all amazon sites, possibly automatically recognizing locale based on site
 - do not add debug function to each file individually
 - use ES6 class sugar
 - add tests and CI and stuff